-These investments

-have the potential to

-unlock increased

-productivity across the

-economy and open up

-important new markets

-for Brazilian exports.
+These investments have the potential to unlock increased productivity across the economy and open up important new markets for Brazilian exports.
 Key new or growth markets for Brazil could include green hydrogen, payments for ecosystem services (PES), low-carbon metals and mining, and sustainable animal protein. - Brazil is well placed to play a major role in the hydrogen market, given its clean energy matrix, significant domestic demand (primarily for heavy transport and steel) and cost competitiveness for exports.
-Global annual hydrogen production will need to reach 500 Mt to 800 Mt by 2050 (from 60 Mt today) to meet end-use demand for hydrogen (eg, mining), ammonia (eq, shipping, fertilizers) and synfuels (eg, aviation).29 In Brazil, estimates for domestic demand for hydrogen are between 7.2 Mt and 9 Mt by 2040, driven by trucking, steel and industrial heating, representing a \$10 billion to \$12 billion domestic market.
+Global annual hydrogen production will need to reach 500 Mt to 800 Mt by 2050 (from 60 Mt today) to meet end-use demand for hydrogen (eg, mining), ammonia (eq, shipping, fertilizers) and synfuels (eq, aviation).29 In Brazil, estimates for domestic demand for hydrogen are between 7.2 Mt and 9 Mt by 2040, driven by trucking, steel and industrial heating, representing a \$10 billion to \$12 billion domestic market.
 The export market - mainly to the US and Europe - is estimated at between 2 Mt and 4 Mt, such that hydrogen could become a \$15 billion to \$20 billion revenue opportunity by 2040, anchored by a \$200 billion investment to scale renewable energy and develop the technology.35 - PES36 can play an important role in protecting forests and biodiversity in Brazil.
 Brazil has the world's highest cost-effective land-based mitigation potential (1.7 GtCO2e per year, representing 12% of the global potential of 13.8 GtCO2e per year between 2020 and 2050).37 Natural climate solutions are significantly more cost effective and offer more co-benefits than engineered carbon removal (see Figure 16).
 These solutions should therefore attract significant investment for the protection, restoration and management of natural ecosystems - not least in the Amazon.
 At an estimated share of 60% of Brazil's cost-effective land-based mitigation potential, the Amazon could deliver approximately 1 GtCO2e per year between 2020 and 2050, which represents a carbon price of between \$50 and \$100 per tCO2.
 PES can provide a tangible financial benefit to farmers and communities, including an estimated 215,000 new jobs38 aimed at the conservation and restoration of forests that might otherwise be destroyed, alongside the biodiversity within them.
 Closer monitoring of deforestation and stricter law enforcement, including sanctions, are critical to ensure the effectiveness and efficiency of PES programmes.
-Furthermore, technological advances and spatial intelligence are critical to minimize the risk of reversals (eg, from fires or illegal deforestation) and adequate measurement of sequestration.
+Furthermore, technological advances and spatial intelligence are critical to minimize the risk of reversals (eq, from fires or illegal deforestation) and adequate measurement of sequestration.
 Jurisdictional approaches to land-based solutions at a regional or national level can help to ensure that emissions are genuinely reduced, rather than simply displaced.
-ACKNOWLEDGEMENTS THE TIME TO ACT IS NOW 'THE AMAZON'S MARATHON' CALL TO ACTION AYA | THE AMAZON'S MARATHON 3 | 'THE AMAZON'S MARATHON'